mrthreeplates/TRS-80_floppy_remapper/README.md

 Steps:

 1. Remove your existing floppy cable from the M4P.
-This is useful for sizing purposes only.
+This is useful for sizing and reference purposes only.
 You do not need to modify it.
-Keep it for backup purposes!
+Keep it as a backup!
 1. Carefully remove the female connector from the 24" extension cable.
-You need to reuse this connector.
+You will need to reuse this connector.
 Trim off the damaged part of the ribbon cable.
 1. (Using a vise) carefully install two female card edge connectors and the one female IDC connector (removed above) at approximately the same locations (separation) as your original floppy cable.
 You'll now have a cable that looks like your original, except that the cable continues past where it normally connects to the M4P motherboard.
 This part will go out the back of the model 4P.
 1. Look at your original floppy cable Female card edge connectors.
-If you see that some connectors have been removed (most likely), you will have to remove the same connectors from the new cable.
-Mine pulled out with pliers easily.
-The missing pins allows the connector to determine which drive is 0 and which drive is 1.
-Look carefully at the following image noting the missing pins:
+If you see that some pins have been removed, you will have to remove those same pins from your new cable.
+The pins should pull out easily with pliers.
+The missing pins determine which connector is drive 0 and which is drive 1.
+Look carefully at the following image (as an example only) noting the missing pins:
 <br/>![floppy_card_edge](/images/floppy_card_edge.jpg)

-1. Using an X-acto knife, carefully separate out drive select 0 and 1 (pins 10 and 12) from the floppy cable just after the female IDC connector.
-These lines should lead towards the male IDC connector.
-It is okay if you just cut pin 11 as it is a redundant ground.
+1. Using an X-acto knife, carefully separate out drive select 0 and 1 (pins 10 and 12) wires from the floppy cable just after the female IDC connector.
+These wires should lead towards the male IDC connector.
+It is okay if you cut wire 11 as it is a redundant ground.
-1. Connect a two wire ribbon cable to pins 10 and 12.
+1. Connect a two wire ribbon cable to wires 10 and 12.
-1. Connect the other end of the two pin ribbon cable to a 2 pin dupont header.
+1. Connect the other end of the two wire ribbon cable to a 2 pin dupont header.

-The spliced in wire should like this (ignore the extra cuts on pins 6 and 14 I made, these aren't necessary):
+The spliced in wire should like this (please ignore the extra cuts on wires 6 and 14, these aren't necessary):

 <br/>![floppy_cable1](/images/floppy_cable1.jpg)

-## Installation of the socket for the remapper board (common on all models)
+## Installation of the socket for the remapper board

 Important notes before you get started:
 1. The remapper board replaces (emulates) a 74LS174 Hex D-Flip flop on the floppy